 The legal definition of juvenile delinquency is found in state juvenile codes and statutes.
 Generally, the criminal law definition of a juvenile delinquent is a person, usually younger than age 18, who commits an illegal act, and is considered a delinquent when he or she is officially processed through juvenile or family court.
 A juvenile does not become a delinquent until he or she is officially adjudicated (labeled) as such by the juvenile court.
 In Ohio, for instance, a delinquent child is one who (1) violates any law of the state, any law of the United States, or any ordinance or regulation of a political subdivision of the state, which would be a crime if committed by an adult or (2) violates any lawful order of the court.

-juvenile delinquency
+In contrast, in Montana, a juvenile delinquent is a child juvenile delinquency juvenile delinquent who has either committed a crime or violated the terms of his or her probation.
+In Mississippi, a juvenile delinquent includes a child who is age 10 or older and "who is habitually disobedient, whose associations are injurious to the welfare of other children."47 As a result of differing definitions, a child who could be defined in many situations as "delinquent" in Mississippi would not be considered "delinquent" in either Montana or Ohio.